 Wise Owl Furniture Salve

 Most of the pieces I get are musty and honestly, a bit stinky.
 I love to use the Wise Owl Furniture Salve for the interior wood.
 It moisturizes and deodorizes and give your furniture a beautiful, lemon/verbena scent.
-Now when I open the doors to my pie safe, all I get is ahhhhhhhhhh.
+Now when I open the doors to my pie safe, I get is a fresh smell.

 This Is For You, Grandpa.